 We are required to for reasons of “public health”, for example during a pandemic

-Please see the school’s Special Category Data policy for more information about how we process this type of data.
-This policy can be found at [insert link to policy here].

-Please view our FAQs, on our S2S resource page Complying with the GDPR, which provide advice on completing this part of the privacy notice.
-Information on the lawful bases available to process personal data, from Article 6 and 9 is also available on our resource pages.
-There is also a template for the Special Category Data policy, available on the page Processing in the Substantial Public Interest.

-If you are still unsure then seek advice from your Data Protection Officer about the appropriate lawful bases to list.
+Where we keep records and information containing personal data for a longer time, we do this for archiving purposes in the public interest.
+We keep these records to preserve the school’s history, key events and collective memory.
+We will provide access to these records for research or statistical purposes, taking reasonable measures to protect the personal data they may contain.

 How we collect pupil information

-We collect pupil information via [explain method of data collection used, for example registration forms at the start of the school year or Common Transfer File (CTF) or secure file transfer from previous school]
+We collect pupil information via registration forms, from applications on SAM, Common Transfer File (CTF) or secure file transfer from previous school and from safeguarding professionals.

 Pupil data is essential for the schools’ operational use.
 Whilst the majority of pupil information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
 In order to comply with the UK General Data Protection Regulation, we will inform you whether you are required to provide certain pupil information to us or if you have a choice in this.